tamilzh2018/kode-kloud-test/Ansible-test.md

 Note: Validation will try to run the playbook using command ansible-playbook -i inventory playbook.yml so please make sure the playbook works this way without passing any extra arguments.
 **Level 4**
 # Q1 Ansible Facts Gathering
+The Nautilus DevOps team is trying to setup a simple Apache web server on all app servers in Stratos DC using Ansible.
+They also want to create a sample html page for now with some app specific data on it.
+Below you can find more details about the task.

+You will find a valid inventory file /home/thor/playbooks/inventory on jump host (which we are using as an Ansible controller).

+Create a playbook index.yml under /home/thor/playbooks directory on jump host.
+Using blockinfile Ansible module create a file facts.txt under /root directory on all app servers and add the following given block in it.
+You will need to enable facts gathering for this task.

+Ansible managed node architecture is <architecture>

+(You can obtain the system architecture from Ansible's gathered facts by using the correct Ansible variable while taking into account Jinja2 syntax)

+Install httpd server on all apps.
+After that make a copy of facts.txt file as index.html under /var/www/html directory.
+Make sure to start httpd service after that.

+Note: Do not create a separate role for this task, just add all of the changes in index.yml playbook.
+Ans:
+Create a Playbook: /home/thor/playbooks/index.yml
+---
+- name: Setup Apache and create system architecture page
+  hosts: apps
+  become: true
+  gather_facts: true

+  tasks:
+    - name: Create facts.txt with system architecture info
+      blockinfile:
+        path: /root/facts.txt
+        block: |
+          Ansible managed node architecture is {{ ansible_architecture }}
+        create: yes

+    - name: Install Apache (httpd)
+      package:
+        name: httpd
+        state: present

+    - name: Copy facts.txt to index.html
+      copy:
+        src: /root/facts.txt
+        dest: /var/www/html/index.html
+        remote_src: yes

+    - name: Ensure httpd service is started and enabled
+      service:
+        name: httpd
+        state: started
+        enabled: yes

 # Q2 Ansible Create Users and Groups
 # Q3 Managing Jinja2 Templates Using Ansible
 # Q4 Ansible Setup Httpd and PHP